- Home

 Spruce up your garden

 If you’re lucky enough to have a good-sized outside space, separating it into separate zones can help make each area work better for you.
-For example, dedicate one area to eating outdoors, with a table and chairs and barbecue, and another part of the garden to growing vegetables.
+For example, dedicate one area to eating outdoors, with a table and chairs and a barbecue, and another part of the garden to growing vegetables or flowers.

 Your garden should be an extension of your home, and having different areas for different activities can make it a much more enjoyable place to be.
 If you can’t afford to buy new plants, and already have a decent selection of perennials, try dividing them up to increase the number of plants in your garden.